Margaret Pyke

-Margaret Amy Pyke (née Chubb; 1893–1966) was a British family planning activist and pioneer.
+Margaret Amy Pyke OBE (née Chubb; 1893–1966) was a British family planning activist and pioneer.
 A founding member of the British National Birth Control Committee (NBCC), later known as the Family Planning Association (FPA), she succeeded Lady Gertrude Denman as chairman of that organization in 1954.

 Pyke was also involved in the founding of the International Planned Parenthood Federation.
 She was appointed OBE in 1963.
 The Margaret Pyke Trust was established in 1969 in her memory.

 Early life

-Margaret Amy Chubb, the eldest child of William Lindsay Chubb (1856–1937), a medical practitioner, and his wife, Isabel Margaret Pringle, was born on 8 January 1893 at Darenth House, Sandgate, Kent, where she spent most of her first two decades.
-She attended Conamur School, Sandgate, to 1911 as a day girl and was happy there.
+Margaret Amy Chubb was born 8 January 1893 at Darenth House in Sandgate, Kent to William Lindsay Chubb (1856–1937), a physician, and Isabel Margaret Chubb (née Pringle).
+Pyke attended Conamur School, a progressive boarding school for girls, as a day student.

 In 1912 Margaret Chubb went to Oxford to read modern history at Somerville College, a period which she also enjoyed.
 She made many friends at Oxford, some of whom remained close to her for the rest of her life.
 She went down in 1915 with a second-class honours degree and, as war service, joined the Queen Mary's Army Auxiliary Corps (QMAAC).
 From 1916 to 1917 she worked in the recruiting department of the War Office doing higher grade secretarial work.
 From 1917 to 1919 she was deputy assistant to the chief controller of the QMAAC and from 1919 to 1920 she was head of the employment department of the London Society for Women's Service.